hl7-be/infsec/input/pagecontent/guidance.md

 * The original value of the string will be replaced by the pseudonym.
 This pseudonym can take following forms:
    - {base64 json string, containing x, y, and transitInfo}
    - urn:be:fgov:pseudo:v1:{base64 json string, containing x, y, and transitInfo}
+   - urn:be:fgov:pseudo:v2:{SEC1}:{transitInfo} - this type of encoding prevents the double Base64 encoding in v1.
+See the annexes of the Blinded Pseudonymization Cookbook for more info.

 * The extension will have following fields:
    - marker: true (mandatory), indicates that this field is a pseudonym.